roundedrectangle/harbour-sshazam/README.md

 - armv7hl builds are slow at processing.
 This is because armv7hl doesn't use Rust for now
 - recognition button is blurry

+## Translating

+Read instructions [here](https://gist.github.com/roundedrectangle/c4ac530ca276e0d65c3593b8491473b6).
+Make sure not to skip them even if you know how to translate other apps, because there are some pitfalls.
+When reading instruction, replace `appname` with `sshazam`.

 ## Building

 Make sure to set the variables in SPEC file corrently.
 They're placed at the top of the file and can contain eathier `yes` or `no` in them.